larry-athey/boilermaker/Diagrams/README.md

 The instructions on this page are for my original prototype, it ain't pretty, but I still have one running my electric smoker.
+The units that I sell on my website are based on the [Firefly PCB](https://github.com/larry-athey/boilermaker/tree/main/Diagrams/Firefly-PCB).

 <img width="1024" src="./PSU-and-Interface.jpg"><br>